Student Score Reporting

 Overall Performance Levels

-Table 2.
-Overall Summative ELPAC Reporting Levels
+Table 8.
+Overall Summative ELPAC Performance Levels

 Level 4

-Students at this level have well developed English skills
+Students at this level have well developed English skills.

 • They can usually use English to learn new things in school and to interact in social situations.